-Press the Water Heater switch on the Systems Monitor Panel.
+• Press the Water Heater switch (located on the Systems Monitor Panel) to the ON position.

 - The "Pilot Out" light will glow for about 10-15 seconds, then it will go out.
-The "Heater On" indicator will remain lit. - If the "Pilot Out" light comes on during propane operation, it means that the burner has gone into "lockout" mode and must be restarted.
-If this happens, turn the Water Heater switch off for about 5 minutes, then turn it back on.
+The "Heater On" indicator will remain lit. - If the "Pilot Out" light comes on during operation, it means that the burner has gone into "lockout" mode and must be restarted.
+If this happens, turn the Water Heater switch OFF for approximately 5 minutes, then turn back on.

-WATER HEATER - GAS/ ELECTRIC
+WATER HEATER - GAS/ ELECTRIC -If Equipped

--If Equipped (with Motoraid water heating system)
+(with Motoraid water heating system)

 The gas/electric water heater has a dual power feature.
-It can operate from propane gas or 120-volt house current; or it can use both at the same time for quicker recovery at times when you are using a lot of hot water.
+It can operate from propane gas or 120volt house current; or it can use both at the same time for quicker recovery at times when you are using a lot of hot water.